Specific Issue Orders

 What is a Specific Issue Order?

 If you and the child’s other parent have decided on some aspects of how your child will be brought up but just cannot seem to agree on a particular point.
 Then a Specific Issue Order will allow a court to make the decision for you.
-The Specific Issue Order can be used to resolve a number of arguments, always ensuring that the final decision is made with the child’s best interests at heart.
+The Specific Issue Order can be used to resolve a number of arguments.
+This is always ensuring that the final decision is made with the child’s best interests at heart.
 It may sometimes be appropriate to make a Specific Issue Order and a Prohibited Steps Order.
 A Specific Issue Order may be made for the return of a child and a Prohibited Steps Order made to require that the child, once returned, is not to be removed again.

 Who Can Apply for a Specific Issue Order?

-The child’s parents, the step-parents with parental responsibility, guardians, special guardians and anyone who is named in a Child Arrangements Order as a person with whom the child is to live.
+The child’s parents, the step-parents with parental responsibility, guardians, special guardians.
+Also anyone who is named in a Child Arrangements Order as a person with whom the child is to live.
 These people may apply to the court for a Specific Issue Order without requiring the court’s permission to do so.
 Anyone else though, including the child him/herself, will need the court’s permission to make an application.